guysolamour/laravel-hootsuite/README.md

   'text'        => "This is a text", // required 'hashtags'    => "#this #is #a #test",
-  'networks'    => "Facebook, Twitter, Linkedin", // required 'notify'      => false, // send message when post is published 'image'       => 'https://domain.com/imagelink.jpg', 'link'        => 'https://link.com',
+  'networks'    => "Facebook, Twitter, Linkedin", // required 'image'       => 'https://domain.com/imagelink.jpg',
+  'link'        => 'https://link.com',
 ]);